 Best Overall: Away Kids’ Carry-On

-Best Budget: Skip Hop Zoo Kids Rolling Luggage
+Best Budget: Skip Hop Zoo Kids Luggage

 The Skip Hop collection of suitcases targets little travelers with cutesy zoo-inspired designs from foxes and unicorns to butterflies and smiling giraffes.
-The suitcases' small stature make it better-suited to hauling must-have in-flight items and toys rather than an entire wardrobe, but it also makes it easy for kids to handle.
+The suitcases' small stature make it better-suited for hauling must-have in-flight items and toys rather than an entire wardrobe, but it also makes it easy for kids to handle.
 The front pocket is ideal for quick-grab items like books and snacks, while the larger compartment hides behind two zipper pulls that reach all the way to the bottom of the suitcase, making it easy to access the bag’s contents.
 Kids will definitely love the playful designs, while parents will appreciate the detachable “adult strap” that’ll let you sling the suitcase over your own shoulder when you've really got to get moving.

-Best 360-Degree Spinner: American Tourister Disney Hard-Sided Spinner
+Best Spinner: American Tourister Disney Hard-Sided Spinner

 American Tourister has been making some of the industry’s leading luggage since 1933, which should tell you that this pick is about far more than the company’s collaboration with Disney.
-The striking suitcase sits on four wheels that spin 360 degrees, making it easy to maneuver in any direction, along with a push-button locking retractable pull handle and two grab-handles (one at the top, one at the side).
+This striking kids' suitcase sits on four wheels that spin 360 degrees, making it easy to maneuver in any direction, along with a push-button locking retractable pull handle and two grab-handles (one at the top, one at the side).
 Inside, you’ll find compression straps as well as a zippered divider panel that offers copious storage within its 28 x 19.75 x 12-inch interior.
 An ABS plastic exterior makes the suitcase plenty durable.
-Unlike most of the other pieces of luggage in this round-up, however, the robust size of this hard-sider means you’ll have to check it.
+Unlike most of the other pieces of luggage in the market, however, the robust size of this hard-sider means you’ll have to check it.
 All that being said, the patterns — which include Minnie and Mickie Mouse in a variety of incarnations — are striking, and downright impossible to not spot on a conveyer belt.

 Best for Personalization: Pottery Barn Kids Make It Mine Custom Luggage

 Travel is all about discovering who you are when you’re wandering a foreign land.
-But you can expend that self-discovery into an expression of how you love to travel by creating a custom piece of luggage.
+But you can expand that self-discovery into an expression of how you love to travel by creating a custom piece of luggage.
 This will appeal to the creative kids in your crew.
 First, you choose a case type from either a small (equivalent to most carry-ons) or larger option and then choose your color, which ranges from pink to green to turquoise blue.

-Both sizes come with a cool dimpled treatment and impact-resistance polycarbonate hard shell exterior.
+Both sizes come with a cool dimpled treatment and impact-resistance polycarbonate hardshell exterior.
 You can also choose your trim color and either silver or gold accents on the telescoping handle.
 The bags all sit on four in-line wheels for easy movement and the interior splits between a central pocket with an X-shaped compression strap and a separate zippered section.
 There are other custom suitcases on the market, with features that let you add custom graphics or your name, but this series wins out because the results are always fun and personalized without becoming too cutesy or dated, meaning your creative kid will get years of loyal use, even as their tastes change.

-Best Backpack: Osprey Ace 38
+Best Backpack: Osprey Unisex Ace 38